NSLab-CUK/NSLab-CUK.github.io/_pages/4-archive.md

 ##### Feb 20th, 2024 -- Feb 27th, 2024
 {:.no_toc}

-* We have participated in [AAAI 2024](https://aaai.org/aaai-conference/), Vancouver, Canada.
+* We participated in [AAAI 2024](https://aaai.org/aaai-conference/), Vancouver, Canada.
 Our team's steady stream of research on graph learning has been published as two papers.
   * Van Thuy Hoang, O-Joun Lee: Transitivity-Preserving Graph Representation Learning for Bridging Local Connectivity and Role-based Similarity.
 The 38th AAAI Conference on Artificial Intelligence (AAAI 2024), Vancouver, Canada; 02/2024.
   * Hyeon-Ju Jeon, Jeon-Ho Kang, In-Hyuk Kwon, O-Joun Lee: Explainable Graph Neural Networks for Observation Impact Analysis in Atmospheric State Estimation.
 The Explainable Machine Learning for Sciences Workshop (XAI4Sci) held in conjunction with the 38th AAAI Conference on Artificial Intelligence (AAAI 2024), Vancouver, Canada; 02/2024.